error Service enhancements will be available from June 8 to July 19 for the tournaments. For more information visit here.

 • This is a transfer point from DART Rail to the TRE.

-• Inform riders that they may be required to disembark at Victory Station and board a TRE bus bridge to CentrePort/DFW Airport Station.
+• Inform riders that if the trains are crowded, they may be asked to disembark at Victory Station and take a shuttle bus directly to the Bus Hub instead of taking the TRE.

 Fair Park Station – Green Line